William Charles Macready

 Photo Credit: The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Print Collection, The New York Public Library.
 "W.C.
 Macready."
 The New York Public Library Digital Collections.
 1838. https://digitalcollections.nypl.org/items/510d47da-fad0-a3d9-e040-e00a18064a99

-FALSE FACE, FALSE HEART, my YA Historical fiction project, set in the Bowery Theatre in New York City during the tumultuous year of 1849 has sent me on a journey Combing Through Research.
+SHALL WE THREE: A Ghost Light’s Tale, my upcoming YA Historical fiction book, set in the haunted Bowery Theatre in New York City during the tumultuous year of 1849, sent me on a journey, Combing Through Research.

 William Charles Macready

 Ever since I was little, I wanted to be an actor.
 I loved the stage!
 But, although his father was an actor and theatre manager, William Macready disliked the theatre.
-So when he was sent to Rugby boarding school in Warwickshire, England, (the birthplace of Rugby football) Macready embraced the education hoping it would lead to a more desirable profession than acting.
-However, when his father could no longer afford the school, Macready reluctantly became an actor.
-At the age of fifteen, his first appearance was in the part of Romeo at his father’s Birmingham theatre.
-For the next four years he portrayed over seventy different roles.
-Later he moved on to Covent Garden where he typically portrayed villains or character roles.
+So when he was sent to Rugby boarding school in Warwickshire, England (the birthplace of Rugby football), Macready embraced the education, hoping it would lead to a more desirable profession than acting.
+However, when his father could no longer afford to send him to school, Macready reluctantly became an actor.
+At the age of fifteen, his first appearance was in the role of Romeo at his father’s Birmingham theatre.
+For the next four years, he portrayed over seventy different roles.
+Later, he moved on to Covent Garden, where he typically portrayed villains or character roles.
 By 1820, he was recognized as one of the finest English actors of the time.
-In 1826 Macready traveled to New York where he debuted at the Park Theatre in Virginius, then toured the east coast to mostly favorable reviews.
+In 1826, Macready traveled to New York, where he debuted at the Park Theatre in Virginius, then toured the East Coast to mostly favorable reviews.

-Back in England he became the manager of Convent Garden transforming it into a National Theatre presenting serious non-commercialized plays.
-Macready considered himself a gentleman although he was quick to temper.
-As an actor and manager he insisted upon theatrical excellence.
-He was instrumental in changing the way plays were produced by abandoning the past practice of actors learning their lines privately and inventing their own individual staging – often creating a disjointed production.
-Instead, he required long and tedious rehearsals from his company of actors, historically accurate costumes, improved production values, and stellar acting.
-All of this set the standard for acting companies in the future.
+Back in England, he became the manager of Covent Garden, transforming it into a National Theatre that presented serious, non-commercial plays.
+Macready considered himself a gentleman, although he was quick to temper.
+As an actor and manager, he insisted upon theatrical excellence.
+He was instrumental in changing the way plays were produced by abandoning the past practice of actors learning their lines privately and devising their own staging, often resulting in a disjointed production.
+Instead, he required long, tedious rehearsals from his company of actors, historically accurate costumes, improved production values, and stellar performances.
+All of this set the standard for future acting companies.

-His performance of Macbeth at the Astor Place Opera House on May 7th, and 10th, in 1849 came at a time when Nationalism was taking over America.
-Macready’s presence as an actor from England was unwelcome by many, especially the working class.
-At the first performance, supporters of American acting rival Edwin Forrest, attended and protested Macready’s performance.
+His performance of Macbeth at the Astor Place Opera House on May 7th and 10th in 1849 came at a time when Nationalism was taking hold in America.
+Macready’s presence as an English actor was unwelcome to many, especially the working class.
+At the first performance, supporters of American acting rival Edwin Forrest attended and protested Macready’s performance.
 On the second night, protestors inside the theatre were arrested, causing a riot outside.
-The militia were called in and fired on the crowd.
-Twenty-one people were killed and countless others wounded, mostly innocent bystanders.
+The militia was called in and fired on the crowd.
+Twenty-one people were killed, and countless others were wounded, mostly innocent bystanders.

 Macready’s farewell performance of Macbeth was at the Drury Lane Theatre in 1851.